“The difference between successful people and really successful people is that really

 successful people say no to almost everything.” – Warren Buffet

 Warren Buffet is considered the most successful investor in the world.
 He’s worth US $73.7 billion, dwarfing the wealth of Donald Trump, who’s allegedly worth a few billion only.
 His quote on success is equally valid for leaders in business.
-If you want to be successful, you need to learn to say “no”.
+If you want to be successful, you need to learn how to reject politely.

 There are many reasons why we agree to tasks and projects we should not be doing.
 One reason is not wanting to let people down.
 Another one is that we don’t want to miss out on interesting opportunities.